julucinho/upador-arquivos/README.md

 ### IAM
 IAM is used to provision instances of Roles that grant access to the EventBridge and Lambda Function resources to interact with other services.

-Its IaC files can be found at ./IAM/...
+Its IaC files can be found at:
+> ./IAM/

 ### EventBridge
 The component implemented using this service was meant to be responsibile for starting up the workflow, triggering the execution of the application periodically at a constant rate.
 For this resource to work properly it is necessary to have an IAM Role, granting access to the Lambda Function Invoking action and logs actions.

-Its IaC files can be found at ./EventBridge/...
+Its IaC files can be found at:
+> ./EventBridge/

 ### Lambda
 For Lambda we have a Java application running.
 Its component architecture is based on the hexagonal and clean architectures.
 It is because of this that there are two Java projects: the core and the plugins layers, being connected with ports and adapters via dependency management.